-- S101 In principle, after a competition has started, any Armor Module must not actively move relative to the robot body's center of mass.
+- S103 In principle, after a competition has started, any Armor Module must not actively move relative to the robot body's center of mass.
 If a robot's shape is transformable due to its structural design, its Armor Modules must meet the following requirements: No Armor Module is allowed to move rapidly, continuously and reciprocally relative to the robot's chassis.
-The definition of moving fastly is the movement speed exceeding 0.5 m/s. - S102 For Hero, Engineer and Balancing Standard Robots, the altitude difference between the lower edges of any two Armor Modules must not exceed 100mm. - S103 For Standard and Sentry Robots, the altitude of the lower edge of their Armor Module from the ground before and after transformation must be within the range of 60 - 150mm. - S104 For a Balancing Standard Robot, the altitude of the lower edge of its Armor Module from the ground before and after transformation must be within the range of 60mm - 400mm.
+The definition of moving fast is the movement speed exceeding 0.5 m/s. - S104 For Hero, Engineer and Balancing Standard Robots, the altitude difference between the lower edges of any two Armor Modules must not exceed 100 mm. - S105 For Standard and Sentry Robots, the altitude of the lower edge of their Armor Module from the ground before and after transformation must be within the range of 60 150 mm. - S106 For a Balancing Standard Robot, the altitude of the lower edge of its Armor Module from the ground before and after transformation must be within the range of 60mm 400mm.

-- S105 For an Engineer Robot, the altitude of the lower edge of its Armor Module from the ground before and after transformation must be within the range of 60 400mm. - S106 For a Hero Robot, the altitude of the lower edge of its Armor Module from the ground before and after transformation must be within the range of 60 200mm.

-The height limit from the lower edge of a robot's Armor Module to the ground can be exceeded only when the robot is climbing the road or stairs on the road, or overcoming obstacles.
+- S107 For an Engineer Robot, the altitude of the lower edge of its Armor Module from the ground before and after transformation must be within the range of 60 400 mm. - S108 For a Hero Robot, the altitude of the lower edge of its Armor Module from the ground before and after transformation must be within the range of 60 200 mm. - When the plane that supports the robot body is no longer be ground, the requirement of the Armor Module mounting height should be subject to the robot body support plane. - The height limit from the lower edge of a robot's Armor Module to the ground can be exceeded only when the robot is climbing the road or stairs on the road, or overcoming obstacles.